th3jesta/ha-lcars/README.md

 card_mod:
   class: header-left
 ```
+> [!NOTE]
-_The class names are only indications of what types of cards they were intended for, but the classes can be applied to any card you like.
-I cannot guarantee how well they will work outside of their intended uses, however._
+> The class names are only indications of what types of cards they were intended for, but the classes can be applied to any card you like.
+I cannot guarantee how well they will work outside of their intended uses, however.

 The classes are as follows:
-1. `header-left` `header-right` `header-contained` `header-open` - top blue bar (in Default theme) meant for Markdown cards with one `H1` line that will start a section
+1. `header-left` `header-right` `header-contained` `header-open` - top blue bar (in Default theme) meant for Markdown and Heading cards and with one `H1` line that will start a section
 <table>
 <tr>
 <td> YAML </td> <td> Result </td>